jetpackdanger/prometheus-openstack-exporter/README.md

 # Configuration

-Configuration options are documented in prometheus-swift-account-exporter.yaml shipped with this project
+Configuration options are documented in prometheus-swift-account-exporter.yaml shipped with this project.

-# FAQ

-## Why hardcode swift host list?

-There is no way to retrieve swift hosts using API.